michaelfioretti/twitch-stats-producer/README.md

 # Twitch Stats Producer

 Reads and saves live Twitch stream chats from the top 100 livestreamers in real time.
+Built using Go and the Twitch API.

 # Cloning and Running